Barys Kit: Second World War

+Emigration

 In 1944, Kit and his family, with the retreating German army moved to Germany, first to Opfenbach near Lindau in Bavaria, then to Munich.
 In 1948 Kit emigrated to the United States.
 In 1950 he settled in Los Angeles and worked there as a chemist in various companies.

 In the mid-1950s Kit began his scientific activities in the field of astronautics.
 He worked for 25 years in the American space research program.
 As a mathematician and systems analyst, he took part in projects aimed at the development of intercontinental missile systems.
 Kit took part in multiple American space research projects, including the development of the mathematical apparatus behind the mission to the Moon.
 In 1972 Kit moved to Frankfurt-am-Main in Germany and decided to pursue a career in Europe.
 He began teaching mathematics at the European College of the University of Maryland at Heidelberg in 1973, where he started a thesis on the work of mathematician and professor at Vilnius University Antoni Zygmund.

+Kit assisted his friend Juri Popko in establishing a Belarusian museum in the German city of Leimen.
+He contributed to expanding the museum’s collection and engaged with local authorities, which led to its official opening in 1982.
+It was closed after the death of Juri Popko.